reflex-dev/reflex/README.md

 $ pc init
 ```

-When you run this command for the first time, we will download and install `bun` automatically, it will spend 1-3 minutes to finish.
+When you run this command for the first time, we will download and install `bun` automatically.

 This command initializes a template app in your new directory.
 You can run this app in development mode: